 Please contact DIGI minor coordinator, Dr Chris Thomson.

 It is possible to specialise in Digital Humanities for a BA Honours degree or to augment an Honours course of study in another Arts subject with one or two Digital Humanities papers.
-Students interested in balancing their major with digital aspects should especially consider DIGI 404 Digital Research Methods 1 and DIGI 405 Digital Research Methods 2.
+Students interested in balancing their major with digital aspects should especially consider DIGI 404 Digital Methods and DIGI 405 Digital Project.

 - Explore the honours courses we offer by following the link in the box below